 Who Is Eligible for CRBA?

-There are rules that might scare some people of and not everyone might be eligible, but I think it’s pretty straight forward and we’ve never had issues.
+There are rules that might scare some people of and not everyone might be eligible, but I think it’s pretty straightforward forward and we’ve never had issues.
 I cannot say the same about my green card procedures and so far my naturalization has also taken forever and ever.

 Not everyone is eligible for a CRBA, but it’s safe to say that if you’re a typical adult person who grew up in the US you should be fine.